polterguy/polterguy.github.io/documentation/magic/index.md

 }
 ```

-The above implies that MySQL is the default database type, while the system still has support for both
+The above result implies that MySQL is the default database type, while the system still has support for both
 'mssql' and 'pgsql" in addition to 'mysql'.
 The endpoint can only be invoked by a root user.

 #### POST magic/system/sql/evaluate